 - The gifts we give to those in God’s service (Phil 4:18)

 This priesthood is described as being holy, set apart, and royal, belonging to the king.
 We are not just run-of-the-mill priests.
 We have been set apart by the King of the universe for his special use.
 Let’s offer to God those sacrifices that are good and pleasing to him.

 The Chosen People of God

 When I was a junior in high school I was 6’1″ and 135 pounds; think Somalian poster child, except much taller.
 I lacked any athletic ability or much in the way of coordination.
-Now picture the typical P.E. class when it comes time to choose up teams for some sport; it makes little difference which.
-Two ‘captains’ are chosen by the teacher, and then they begin selecting the remainder of us for their team.
-Eventually they are left with the dregs, myself chief among them.
+Now picture the typical P.E. class when it comes time to choose teams for some sport; it makes little difference which one.
+Two ‘captains’ are chosen by the teacher, and then they began selecting the remainder of us for their team.
+Eventually, they are left with the dregs, myself chief among them.
 I always made it on a team because the game couldn’t start until everyone was on one.
 But I was never really chosen by a captain; I was forced on them.

 That experience makes this passage special for me.
 God chose me.
 I was not forced on him.
 He was not required to pick me.
 He didn’t pick me because he felt sorry for me, although I must admit I was pitiful.
 For some reason, God wanted me on his team.

 The mystery of this is that God did not choose me because I was especially talented in some way, or because I was strong or good-looking, or because I was a great evangelist, or because I did great things for him.
 God chose me because of his mercy and grace.
 Because he wanted me.
 Because to him, I had great value.
 How cool is that!

 It is not just me that God has chosen.
 He has also chosen people around me and throughout the world.
 And collectively we are called God’s chosen people, his all-stars.
 What a blessing to be numbered among God’s chosen.